sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

 The above example will set the expire time for session to 30 days.
-The `expire` property will except data strings or a number in milliseconds.
-Please take a look at the [configuration guide](./../../configuration.md) for all data string options.
+The `expire` property will except time strings or a number in milliseconds.
+Please take a look at the [configuration guide](./../../configuration.md) for more details about time strings.

 ::: danger
 Sessions are automatically deleted from the redis store when they expire.
 That is done by setting the TTL for each key in the redis store.
-That isn't currently done for the database and file stores.
-ZenTS will only make sure, that the session hasn't been expired yet when a request has been made, but it won't delete old sessions from the database (or filesystem).
+That isn't possible for the database and file stores.
+ZenTS will only make sure that the session hasn't been expired yet, when a request has been made, but it won't delete old sessions from the database (or filesystem).
 Currently you've to do this by hand, but sooner or later ZenTS will provide a CLI command to automatically clean expired sessions.
 The only exception from this behavior is, when the user calls `/logout`.
 The store data will then be deleted no matter which store the application is using.
 :::

 ## Manually destroy a session

-A session can be manually destroyed before it expire by calling the `destroy()` method:
+A session can be manually destroyed before it expires by calling the `destroy()` method:

 ```typescript
 @auth()